masterSunflowers/UET-thesis/continue-0.8.66-vscode/README.md

 - If the Java project has multiple function with the same name within a file, the gotoDefinition function will return the first function that Language Server has parsed

+# Note

+- The base implementation don't sort the similarity of retrieval code to the complete window (may be because it only retrieves definition of class, function.
+So there is no need to do that)

+- Sliding window size (~500 characters)
 # Continue

 <div align="center">